0 0

 PASI PARUPPU PAYASAM:

-2. soak raw rice in water for 15 mins. after dry roasting dal add the raw rice with water to the dal and set it to pressure cook.
+2. Soak raw rice in water for 15 mins.
+After dry roasting dal, add the raw rice with water to the dal and set it to pressure cook.

 2. In another pot, add jaggery and water and bring it to a good boil.
 Strain this mixture and set it aside.
 Do not add more water to this jaggery.
 Just add it to a point where the jaggery just sits inside the water.